tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/dameng.md

 Dameng Database Management System (DM) is a new generation of large-scale general-purpose relational databases, providing comprehensive support for SQL standards and mainstream programming language interfaces/development frameworks.
 It adopts row-column hybrid storage technology, achieving a balance between OLAP and OLTP, and satisfying the needs of HTAP hybrid application scenarios.

-After completing the Agent deployment, you can follow this tutorial to add a Dameng data source in Tapdata Cloud, and subsequently use it as either a source or a target database to build data pipelines.
+After completing the Agent deployment, you can follow this tutorial to add a Dameng data source in TapData Cloud, and subsequently use it as either a source or a target database to build data pipelines.

 ## Supported Versions